elasskenza/website/teaching_1.md

   - markup
 ---

-# Teaching - Econometrics of Qualitative Dependent Variables
+# Econometrics of Qualitative Dependent Variables

 You can find here the exercises of the Econometrics of Qualitative Dependent Variables course.